Siemens: 2006 to 2011

 In July 2008, Siemens AG formed a joint venture of the Enterprise Communications business with the Gores Group, renamed Unify in 2013.
 The Gores Group holding a majority interest of 51% stake, with Siemens AG holding a minority interest of 49%.

 In August 2008, Siemens Project Ventures invested $15 million in the Arava Power Company.
-In a press release published that month, Peter Löscher, President and CEO of Siemens AG said: "This investment is another consequential step in further strengthening our green and sustainable technologies".
+In a press release published that month, Peter Löscher, president and CEO of Siemens AG said: "This investment is another consequential step in further strengthening our green and sustainable technologies".
 Siemens now holds a 40% stake in the company.

 In January 2009, Siemens sold its 34% stake in Framatome, complaining limited managerial influence.
 In March, it formed an alliance with Rosatom of Russia to engage in nuclear-power activities.

-In April 2009, Fujitsu Siemens Computers became Fujitsu Technology Solutions as a result of Fujitsu buying out Siemens' share of the company.
+In April 2009, Fujitsu Siemens Computers became Fujitsu Technology Solutions as a result of Fujitsu buying out Siemens's share of the company.

 In June 2009 news broke that Nokia Siemens had supplied telecommunications equipment to the Iranian telecom company that included the ability to intercept and monitor telecommunications, a facility known as "lawful intercept".
 The equipment was believed to have been used in the suppression of the 2009 Iranian election protests, leading to criticism of the company, including by the European Parliament.
 Nokia Siemens later divested its call monitoring business, and reduced its activities in Iran.

 In October 2009, Siemens signed a $418 million contract to buy Solel Solar Systems, an Israeli company in the solar thermal power business.

 In December 2010, Siemens agreed to sell its IT Solutions and Services subsidiary for €850 million to Atos.
 As part of the deal, Siemens agreed to take a 15% stake in the enlarged Atos, to be held for a minimum of five years.
 In addition, Siemens concluded a seven-year outsourcing contract worth around €5.5 billion, under which Atos will provide managed services and systems integration to Siemens.
-At the same time, Germany’s Wegmann Group acquired Siemens' 49-percent stake in armored vehicle manufacturer Krauss-Maffei Wegmann GmbH, establishing Wegmann as the sole shareholder of KMW, pending approval by government authorities.
+At the same time, Germany's Wegmann Group acquired Siemens's 49-percent stake in armored vehicle manufacturer Krauss-Maffei Wegmann GmbH, establishing Wegmann as the sole shareholder of KMW, pending approval by government authorities.